LAS - SFO

 LAS

-Take advantage of Remote Bag Check at LAS for domestic flights to save time and avoid long lines inside the terminal.
+Take advantage of Remote Bag Check at LAS for a smoother departure.
+Check bags curbside and skip the terminal lines.

 Read more about LASby Harriet Baskas